631

 and organizations which are incompatible in some

-2011, 5).
-It is also explained as a human error if the
+explained as a human error if the operator is

-statement is to have any validity, I want to know how
+have any validity, I want to know how many

-many accidents did not happen because a human told
+accidents did not happen because a human told a

-miss system showed that 87% of such occurrences had
+system shows that 87% of such occurrences had been

 say that safety cannot be understood by some